Temuujin-Munkhtsetseg/knowledge-graph/docker/README.md

 ### Run the Services

-To start all the services in detached mode, run:
+To start all services in detached mode, run:

 ```bash
 docker compose up -d